stitchdata/docs/_replication/loading/understanding-loading-behavior.md

       - title: "Historical"
         anchor: "loading-behavior-types--historical"
         content: |
-          {{ site.data.tooltips.historical }}
+          When data is loaded using the Historical behavior, records are appended to the end of the table as new rows.

-          When a record is added, the `_sdc_start_date` column is set to the loading date, and the `sdc_end_date` column is set to `9999-12-31`.
+          When a record is added, the `_sdc_start_date` column is set to the loading date, and the `sdc_end_date` column is set to `9999-12-31 0:00 +00:00`.
           When a new verson of the same record is added, the `_sdc_end_date` value of the previous version is updated to the loading date of the new version.

-          This allows you to create a query that returns the version of the record for a specific date or date range.
+          Multiple versions of a row can exist in a table, creating a log of how a record has changed over time.
+This means you can create a query that returns the version of the record for a specific date or date range.

   - title: "Determining loading behavior"
     anchor: "loading-behavior-determined"